getian107/PRScs/README.md

  - MCMC_THINNING_FACTOR (optional): Thinning of the Markov chain.
 Default is 5.

  - CHROM (optional): The chromosome on which the model is fitted.
 Useful for parallel computation.
-Default is iterating through 22 autosomes.
+Default is iterating through 22 autosomes (can be time-consuming).

 ## Support